Darkfrobozz/stainless_testing/README.md

 > javac -version
 javac 17.0.9
 ```
-The exact version might vary, but the major version should be 17.
+The exact version may vary, but the major version should be 17.

-On some Linux distributions, a command exists to change your "active" JDK if multiple ones are installed on your machine.
+On some Linux distributions, you can switch between multiple installed JDKs using a system command.
 Examples include:
 - **Debian-based:** `update-alternatives -config java`;
 - **[ArchLinux-based](https://wiki.archlinux.org/title/Java#Switching_between_JVM):** `archlinux-java set java-17-openjdk`.

-On macOS, [SDKMAN!](https://sdkman.io/) allows you to easily install and switch between multiple JDK versions.
+On macOS, [SDKMAN!](https://sdkman.io/) makes it easy to install and switch between multiple JDK versions:
 - To install SDKMAN!, you can refer to the [installation instructions](https://sdkman.io/install).
 - You can see the list of available versions with `sdk list java`.
 - You can install a specific version with `sdk install java 17.0.14-tem` (any version works as long as it is java 17).